-Daryn Blanc-Goldhammer, Graduate Teaching Fellow, darynb@uoregon.edu Off.
-Hrs: by appointment only.
+Alec Smidt, Graduate Teaching Fellow, asmidt@uoregon.edu Off.Hrs: by appointment only.

 Additional Teaching support:

 Bill Schumacher, Human Subjects Coordinator, hscoord@uoregon.edu, Off.
 Hrs. by appointment only.

 This syllabus is rather long, read it all!!
 Familiarizing yourself with the course requirements will be one key to success in this class!